FiveAI General Privacy Notice

 Collection during on road testing and development.
 We will collect data from cameras and other sensors mounted on “FiveAI”-branded vehicles driving on public roads within the UK.

-Third parties or publically available sources.
+Third parties or publicly available sources.
 In addition to collecting data ourselves, we may also receive footage from third party partners.
 As we are not involved in the collection of this data and we do not attempt to systematically identify individuals within either the data we collect or the data we receive, we are not able to notify you individually if we receive personal data relating to you.
 However, in the interests of transparency, we wanted to bring this fact to your attention and to assure you that we consider and balance the interests of individuals whose personal data is contained in any data we receive from third parties in the same way as for data we collect ourselves.

 4. How we use your personal data